Skatteetaten/skatteetaten.github.io/OpenShift/jenkins.md

 layout: post
 ---

-A seperate Jenkins instance is deployed for each unique affiliation.
-This Jenkins using the Bitbucket plugin to automatically create jenkins jobs for all repos/branches with Jenkinsfiles in them.
+A separate Jenkins instance is deployed for each unique affiliation.
+This Jenkins uses the Bitbucket plugin to automatically create jenkins jobs for all repos/branches with Jenkinsfiles in them.

 ## Jenkinsfile
-The flow of the jenkinsfile is as follows:
+The flow of the Jenkinsfile is as follows:
  - checkout code
  - auto-bump version
  - set name of build job to include version
  - compile and test
- - checkstyle
+ - Checkstyle
- - sonar
+ - Sonar
  - optional: pitest
  - deploy to Nexus with CLM check of 3rd party dependencies
  - setup/update a BuildConfig with latest semantic version